Bayesian Tobit Regression

 The systematic component is given by

-where is the vector of explanatory variables for observation and is the vector of coefficients.
+where is the vector of explanatory variables

-The semi-conjugate priors for and are given by
+The semi-conjugate priors for

 The expected values (qi$ev) for the tobit regression model is calculated as following.
 Let